trychlos/pwix-ui-layout/README.md

 - `UI_VIEW_XS`

-     A constant for an extra small width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for an extra small width view, which may be tested againt the result of `Layout.view()`

 - `UI_VIEW_SM`

-     A constant for a small width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for a small width view, which may be tested againt the result of `Layout.view()`

 - `UI_VIEW_MD`

-     A constant for a medium width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for a medium width view, which may be tested againt the result of `Layout.view()`

 - `UI_VIEW_ST`

-     A constant for a standard width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for a standard width view, which may be tested againt the result of `Layout.view()`

 - `UI_VIEW_LG`

-     A constant for a large width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for a large width view, which may be tested againt the result of `Layout.view()`

 - `UI_VIEW_XL`

-     A constant for an extra large width view, which may be tested againt the result of `uiLayout.view()`
+     A constant for an extra large width view, which may be tested againt the result of `Layout.view()`

 ### References

-#### `uiLayout.iBreakpoints`
+#### `Layout.iBreakpoints`

 The array of defined (integer values) breakpoints.

-#### `uiLayout.cBreakpoints`
+#### `Layout.cBreakpoints`

 The array of defined (string constants) breakpoints.